 “The hair is extremely dry and brittle.
 When it is wet, it is almost impossible to comb it without causing breakage.

 You can avoid damage to your hair caused by hair coloring by taking the same precautions recommended for choosing the right hair color.
-Choosing the right hair color reduces the amount of color applications, therefore, reducing the chances of your hair becoming over processed.
+Choosing the right hair color reduces the number of color applications, therefore, reducing the chances of your hair becoming over-processed.